Skip to main content

 What to Include in Your Warranty Deed — Quality Guarantee (Quebec)

-A comprehensive and legally valid Quebec warranty deed or warranty provision in an act of sale must include the following key elements to be enforceable under the CCQ and the applicable real property legislation:
+A thorough and legally valid Quebec warranty deed or warranty provision in an act of sale must include the following key elements to be enforceable under the CCQ and the applicable real property legislation:

 **Identification of the Property:** A precise legal description of the immovable property being transferred, including the land registry cadastral designation (lot number, cadastral plan, registration division), the municipal address, a description of any accessory rights (servitudes, water rights, parking), and a reference to the title of acquisition by which the vendor acquired the property.
 The legal description must be sufficiently precise to identify the property uniquely and unambiguously in the Quebec land register.